 I like to use greens any way I can, so when I found out that carrot greens were edible, you better believe I started tossing them into smoothies.
 If you’re going to use them fresh, then first cut the stems off the carrot.
 Second, cut the leaves off the main stem (like you do with cilantro).
 Rinse these off well, and toss them right into the blender.

 If you want to save your carrot tops for later use, freeze them in ice cube trays for long term storage, or wrap them in paper towel and place in the vegetable hydrator in the fridge for a day or 2.
-Depending on the carrot top recipe you choose, fresh or frozen greens might work
+Depending on the carrot top recipe you choose, fresh or frozen greens might work best.

 Other easy smoothie swaps